rich-iannone/splitr/README.md

 - `traj(forward)-12-03-12-12-lat_42.83752_long_-80.30364-height_5-24h`
 - `traj(forward)-12-03-12-18-lat_42.83752_long_-80.30364-height_5-24h`

 On Mac/Linux, these files will be associated with a .zip archive that is named according to the value of `traj_name` (if provided) and the date/time of execution.
 The location of the archive will be that of the path provided in the `path_output_files` argument.
+In a Windows environment, a similarly named *folder* will be created in the path provided in the `path_output_files` argument and that will contain the output files.

-A data frame can be generated from these output files using the SplitR `trajectory.read` function:
+If the the option to generate a data frame of trajectory information wasn't taken during the invocation of `hysplit.trajectory`, this can be done later by using the SplitR `trajectory.read` function:

 ```R
 trajectory.df <- trajectory.read(archive_folder = "C:\\hysplit4\\working\\t2--2014-06-17--02-39-29",
                                  year = NULL,
                                  start_height_m_AGL = NULL)
 ```

-With this data frame, statistical analyses for the trajectories can be generated (e.g., average heights of trajectories after specified time periods, etc.).
+Here, the name of the archive or folder is specified in the `archive_folder` argument.
+With the resultant data frame, statistical analyses for the trajectories can be generated (e.g., average heights of trajectories after specified time periods, etc.).
 Furthermore, the `trajectory.df` data frame is fully compatible with the excellent 'openair' package that is available on CRAN.
 Plotting of the trajectory output data frame requires use of openair's `trajPlot` function:

 ```R
 trajPlot(trajectory.df, map.fill = FALSE)